Junon72/MyTimeApp/README.md

 The overall color schema I thought to be quite neutral to focus on to function of the application.
 The colors should emphasize the utility and the purpose of the features, such as record, pause and stop.

-Wireframes can be found from [here]
+Wireframes can be found from [here](https://github.com/Junon72/MyTimeApp/blob/master/assets/documents/MyTime1.pdf).

 ### User Stories